thegetty/quire-docs/content/guide/dependency-guide.md

 Quire uses hugo's cli, templating system and http server. to create a way to preview your site while editig the front end code, build a static html site and aids Prince XML to create a PDF of your publication you are building.

-To access the the templates files to customize your publication follow this path to edit hugo template files

-`<your-project-directory>/themes/quire-starter-theme/layouts`

 <a  alt="Prince XML" title="Prince XML" href="https://www.princexml.com/"><img src="../images/prince-xml-logo.png" alt="Prince XML" title="Prince XML" width="100"/></a>

 > Prince can also be used by authors and publishers to typeset and print documents written in HTML, XHTML, or one of the many XML-based document formats.
 Prince is capable of formatting academic papers, journals, magazines, and books.